walkerke/uppy/README.md

 # uppy

-WIP: An enhanced file uploader for Shiny using Uppy.js
+WIP: An enhanced file uploader for Shiny using Uppy.js.

+Package is unstable with the API subject to change.
+Use with caution.